MichaelJ1010/Project1/README.md

 - **Strategic purchases**: Decide which items to buy based on their cost and point value, while managing your budget.
 - **Win or lose**: Your goal is to earn 310 points before the shop closes after 10 days.
 Can you reach the target?

-### Installation

-To run the game, simply compile and execute the main file in your chosen development environment.
-No external libraries or dependencies are required.